-Costs of \$372 were recorded as associated with the realization of MelaFind® revenue and deferred revenue during the three months ended June 30, 2012.
-These costs were made up of direct costs associated with the placement of the MelaFind® system in the doctor's office, the cost of consumables delivered at installation, the cost of the electronic record cards, and depreciation costs of the MelaFind® system placed with the customer which remains the property of the Company.
-Certain manufacturing overhead costs associated with supporting the contract manufacturers of MelaFind® along with technical support and quality costs are also recorded to cost of goods sold.
+Costs of \$569 were recorded as associated with the realization of MelaFind[®] revenue and deferred revenue during the three months ended September 30, 2012.
+These costs were made up of direct costs associated with the placement of the MelaFind[®] system in the doctor's office, the cost of consumables delivered at installation, the cost of the electronic record cards, technical support costs and depreciation costs of the MelaFind[®] system placed with the customer which remains the property of the Company.
+Certain product quality and manufacturing overhead costs associated with supporting the contract manufacturers of MelaFind[®] are allocated to costs of goods sold and product inventory.
+The Company had not recorded any product cost of sales prior to the commercial launch of MelaFind[®].